Joint Worldwide Intelligence Communications System: Counterterrorism

 JWICS is structured slightly differently to SIPRNET.
 JWICS is accessed via "terminals" in protected facilities known as Secret Compartmentalized Information Facilities.
 These physical facilities are highly protected as physical structures.
 This is because they present strategic advantage.
 If one terminal is accessed by an enemy, all of JWICS is available to them until that terminal is disconnected from the network.
 Because of JWICS' structure, allowing access only through secure facilities, it is relatively protected from outside threats.
 However, there is an intrinsic vulnerability in JWICS that is summarized by Clarke and Knake in Cyber War: The Next Threat to National Security and What to do About It:

 The mounting threat to US cybersecurity has led to some developments surrounding defense.
 In 2011, Leon Panetta and other intelligence officials gave statements about the growing vulnerability of the US to cyber attacks.
 This stemmed from Pentagon Reports about critical security breaches in government and business networks.

 Since then the Department of Defense has rolled out and continually developed 'Einstein' software aimed at detecting and preventing intrusion into federal government networks.
-In addition, "the Department of Homeland Security and the NSA signed a memorandum of understanding the improve collaboration between the agencies."
+In addition, "The Department of Homeland Security and the NSA signed a memorandum of understanding to improve collaboration between the agencies."

 The 2008 Russian infiltration of SIPRNET led to large reforms in terms of defense strategy.
 In 2008, then defense Secretary Robert Gates moved to create a dedicated infrastructure dealing specializing with cyber warfare strategy – the Cyber Command.
 Cyber command was originally designed by Colonel Paul Nakasone, Lieutenant Colonel Jen Easterly, Navy Captain T. J. White, and Air Force Colonel Stephen Davis.
 These four became colloquially known as 'The Four Horsemen' and set out to create the framework for Cyber Command, the US's dedicated cyber-strategy wing.

 In 2016, Cyber Command gained separation from the NSA, elevating it to have a direct line to the White House.
 The Trump administration has further stretched the team's authority, allowing them to take a more offensive approach to cyber strategy.